lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 We want to ensure the form logic is decoupled from the Vue components - this will let us test in isolation.
 We also need to think about validation.

 In traditional server-rendered apps, you would only get validation after submitting the form - not a great user experience.
-Vue makes client-side validation trivial.
+Vue allows us to deliver a great user experience by implementing highly dynamic, client-side validation.
 We will make use of this and implement two levels of validation:

 1. Field validation - if a user enters incorrect in invalid data in a single field, we will show an error immediately.
 2. Form validation - the submit button should only be enabled when the entire form is correctly filled out.

-Finally, we need two levels of tests.
+Finally, we need two types of tests.
 The first is around the business logic; given some form, which fields are invalid, and when is the form considered complete?
 The second is around interactions - ensuring that the UI layer is working correctly and that the user can enter data, see error messages, and correctly submit the form.

 \pagebreak